 Imagine you are sitting in your STEP examination.
-The paper in front of you has thirteen questions.
+The paper in front of you has eleven or twelve questions.
 You have three hours.
 Although it's tempting to rush in and start straight away on answering any question that seems remotely tractable, think for a moment.
 STEP questions are more subtle than other maths exam questions.
-What seems difficult on first reading might actually turn out to be a problem
+What seems difficult on first reading might actually turn out to be a

-ideally suited to your thining style!
-You will only be marked on your best six questions, so there is really little point attempting more than six, and you can still do well on STEP even if you only attempt four or five questions but do them very well.
-So it makes sense to devote a little bit of time at the start of the exam to reading through the paper and deciding which questions to
+problem ideally suited to your thining style!
+You will only be marked on your best six questions, so there is really little point attempting more than six.
+So it makes sense to devote a little bit of time at the start of the exam to reading through the paper and deciding which questions to attempt.

 On your first reading, you might outright reject some questions.
 Perhaps they are asking about an area of mathematics you are unfamiliar with (such as a mechanics or statistics question on content you have not covered).
 In that case, it's ok to rule it out straight away.
 But do take a look at our material on Unusual STEP questions

 question will introduce a new piece of mathematics that no-one is familiar with, and if you are the sort of mathematician who copes well with making sense of new ideas quickly, an unfamiliar-looking question might be right up your street!

 While you are reading the paper through, if a question really sings out at you to be solved, then try it first.
 Trust your instincts.
 If you can already see the first few steps of the problem in your mind, it could be a good confidence boost to get started.
 But do read through the whole question before starting!
 If there isn't one question that leaps out, then make a shortlist of six questions